Rory McArdle

-Rory Alexander McArdle (born 1 May 1987) is a former professional footballer.
-He has previously played for Sheffield Wednesday, Rochdale, Aberdeen, Bradford City and Scunthorpe United, and represented the Northern Ireland national football team.
+Rory Alexander McArdle (born 1 May 1987) is a former professional footballer who played as a defender for Sheffield Wednesday, Rochdale, Aberdeen, Bradford City, and Scunthorpe United.
+Born in England, he made seven appearances for the Northern Ireland national team.

 Club career

 Aberdeen

 On 19 May 2010, McArdle signed a contract with Scottish Premier League club Aberdeen.
 Near the end of the 2011–12 season, McArdle was advised that his contract with Aberdeen would not be extended.